yourpurebredpuppy logo

 Does it help to know which breeds are "in" a crossbred or mixed breed dog?

-Not much.
-Because even if you know which breeds are in him, you don't know whether those individual DOGS were typical for their breed.
+It might.
+However, even if you know which breeds are "in your pup", you don't know whether those individual DOGS were typical for their breed.
 There are many purebred dogs who don't look or act like their breed is supposed to.

 For example, many Rottweilers love strangers.
 Many Pit Bulls love other dogs.
 Some Labrador Retrievers are shy or aggressive instead of friendly.
 Some Chihuahuas weigh 15 pounds instead of 6.
-If these atypical dogs produce puppies, their atypical genes and traits can be passed on and you might have one of their puppies.
+If these atypical dogs produce puppies, their atypical genes and traits can be passed on.
+You might have one of those atypical puppies.

 Finally, when a puppy's ancestors include two or more breeds, many of their genes may be conflicting.